grosshaus-dev/alone/do.md

     - [ ] Snail should close when in hand, open when placed again.
     - [ ] Shell and cap is kept when eaten.
 - [x] Hide UI on button press.
-- [ ] Foam around objects in water and shore.
 - [ ] Wet texture on objects and terrein close to water.
 - [x] Tides.
-- [ ] Test Height map, Normal map and Roughness map on terrain materials.

 ### Change